 The CEO of BnL, for that matter.
 He's clearly not happy to report that the process of cleaning up Earth has failed, nor does he seem too happy to order the autopilots to keep Humanity in space.
 But given what we're told, he didn't have any other choice.

 There's plenty of moments that hint that the Axiom wasn't intended to make people slovenly.
-The floating chairs were designed for for the elderly, robots tell people not to splash when in the pool, there's entire decks designed for jogging, etc.
+The floating chairs were designed for for the elderly, robots tell people not to splash when in the pool, there's entire decks designed for jogging, etc. Not to mention humanity was only supposed to be out in space for five years until the company could restore Earth.

 We don't know if you noticed, but our increasingly decadent lifestyles and disregard for the environment don't turn out well.